-Contractor shall provide three (3) copies and one (1) original; P&ID's, electrical single-line drawings, and control logic diagrams, prior to issuance of the Operational Acceptance Certificate.
+Contractor shall provide three (3) copies and one (1) original; P&ID's, of as built electrical drawings, and control logic diagrams, within 2 weeks after issue of Operational Acceptance Certificate.

 2.1.9.20 Technical Documentation

 The Contractor shall submit to the Project Manager Technical Documentation in accordance with the requirements of the Employers Requirements.